vbookshelf/Ai-On-A-Stick-TDA/README.md

 # Ai-On-A-Stick
-A light, offline, portable Ai Console for Mac and Windows.
+A light, offline, portable Ai Console for macOS.
 Powered by Gemma3:4b.

 - Works completely offline.
 - No installation needed.
 Double-click to run.